 In 1871, Sara Riel (Louis' sister) (Sister Marguerite-Marie), came to serve at the school and hospital until her death in 1883, at age 34.
 In 1885, there were 6 children as boarders and about 30 in the day school.
 The school in Ile a la Crosse would not be officially recognized as a boarding school until 1897.
 The second convent was built in 1865-66 and the third one in 1872.
 From 1869 to 1881, the school was in a building separate from the Sisters' convent.
 When the Sisters were asked to keep some elders, the hospital was also referred to as the hospice and the infirmary of St. Bruno.
 In 1912-13, another school was built.

-September 3, 1905, The Grey Nuns left Ile a la Crosse.
+September 3, 1905, The Grey Nuns left Ile-a-la-Crosse.
 They were replaced by the Sisters of St. Joseph of Lyons France (the black nuns).
-They stayed only a year because they were unaccustomed to daily hardships: "filletting" fish, working on the farm, in the gardens, and taking care of the sick.
+They stayed only a year because they were unaccustomed to daily hardships: "filleting" fish, working on the farm, in the gardens, and taking care of the sick.
 They moved to the Beauval Indian School, but left in 1909 and were in turn replaced by the Grey Nuns.

 A fourth convent-school, called the School of The Holy Family, was built in 1917.
 Another school was built in 1921 and yet another in 1926, which served as a boarding school; a seventh convent was built in 1962.